Toxicant default guideline values for water quality in aquatic ecosystems

 Reliability classification — DGVs are classified as very high, high, moderate, low, very low or unknown.
 Classification is mainly based on the number and type (chronic, acute or a mix of both) of data used to derive the guideline value, as well as the fit of the statistical (SSD) model to the data (refer to details).

-We have updated the reliability classification of all DGVs from the ANZECC & ARMCANZ (2000) guidelines to reflect the current classification (refer to Warne et al. 2018).
+The reliability classification of all DGVs in the DGVs search tool that are still based on the ANZECC & ARMCANZ (2000) guidelines (i.e. those with a 2000 publication date) have been updated to reflect the classification in Warne et al. (2018).

 Publication date — year of publication of the DGV.